lino-framework/lino/docs/dev/dd.rst

 ===============
-Data definition
+Database Design
 ===============

 The :mod:`lino.dd` module is a shortcut to those parts of Lino which are used in your :xfile:`models.py` modules.
-The name ``dd`` stands for "Data Definition".
+The name ``dd`` stands for "Database Design".

-To keep your application as future-proof as possible, you should use these shortcuts instead of importing them from their real place.
+To keep your application as future-proof as possible, you should use these shortcuts instead of importing these classes and functions from their real place.

 .. toctree::
    :maxdepth: 2